 Elemental Splitting, Augment Elemental Blast

-The elementalist can spend af equal to mp to cast a spell on multiple targets.
+The elementalist can spend EF equal to MP spent to cast the spell on multiple targets or locations.

 The primary school of a healer, medicinal magic is one of the optional spell types mages can learn.
 Helpful to all parties a healing mage can cure the wounded throughout battles.
 The drawback to this type is that the few drain abilities are the only attack oriented spells.